gem/oq-engine/docs/effective-realizations.rst

    identical samples will produce identical ruptures.

-In both cases the engine is so smart that even if source model path is sampled several times, the model is parsed and sen to the workers *only once*.
+In both cases the engine is so smart that even if source model path is sampled several times, the model is parsed and sent to the workers *only once*.
 In particular if there is a single source model and `number_of_logic_tree_samples = 4000`, we generate effectively 1 source model realization and not 4,000 equivalent source model